 Depending on how much you know about the tap water you get, this might seem either obvious or completely surprising to you.
 But here’s what it is.

-The kettle smells and tastes like metal a few times in the beginning because of your tap water’s metal content.
+The kettle smells and tastes like metal a few times in the beginning because of the metal content of your tap water.
 It’s possible that your tap water has more of that than it should.

 For instance, if your area gets a lot of hard water, your tap water will contain a good deal of magnesium and calcium.
 You might think they are good but not in this form.